It Was a Good Day: Background

+Ice Cube originally recorded a demo of "It Was a Good Day" in his home studio, and later went on to record the album version at Echo Sound Studios in Los Angeles in 1992, where it was one of the first ideas for his upcoming album.
+He later said, "The inspiration was my life at the time...
+I was at the top of the rap game.
+It was the summer of '92 and I was in a hotel room, really in a state of euphoria.
+I had all the money I had dreamed of.
+I was in a good frame of mind.
+And I remember thinking, 'Okay, there's been the riots, people know I will deal with that.
+That's a given.
+But I rap all this gangsta stuff—what about all the good days I had?'"

-Initially, Ice Cube went into the studio with a sample of the Isley Brothers' "Footsteps in the Dark".
+Initially, Ice Cube went into the studio with a sample of the Isley Brothers' song "Footsteps in the Dark".
 DJ Pooh later enhanced the production with bass and vocals.
-The song has been re-released multiple times, including on Ice Cube's Greatest Hits album, Bootlegs & B-Sides, and The N.W.A Legacy, Vol. 1: 1988–1998.
+The song samples "Footsteps in the Dark, Pts.
+1 & 2" and The Moments' song "Sexy Mama".
+It has been re-released multiple times, including on Ice Cube's Greatest Hits album, Bootlegs & B-Sides, and The N.W.A Legacy, Vol. 1: 1988–1998.

-"It Was a Good Day" samples the Isley Brothers' "Footsteps in the Dark, Pts.
-1&2" and "Sexy Mama" by The Moments.

 Date of the "Good Day"

-In a 2012 Tumblr post, stand-up comedian Donovan Strain used clues from the lyrics of the song to determine that the titular "Good Day" likely occurred on January 20, 1992.
-Strain claims, "The only day where Yo!
-MTV Raps was on air, it was a clear and smogless day in Los Angeles, beepers or pagers were commercially sold, Lakers beat the SuperSonics, and Ice Cube had no filming commitments was January 20, 1992."
-Deadspin later followed up by fact-checking some of the claims made by Strain.
+In a 2012 Tumblr post, comedian Donovan Strain used the song's lyrics to determine that the titular "Good Day" likely occurred on January 20, 1992.
+Strain wrote that this date was "the only day where Yo!
+MTV Raps was on air, it was a clear and smogless day in Los Angeles, beepers or pagers were commercially sold, Lakers beat the Sonics, and Ice Cube had no filming commitments".
+Deadspin fact-checked some of the claims.

-However, Internet sleuths have noted several inconsistencies in Strain's reasoning.
+Online sleuths noted several inconsistencies in Strain's reasoning.
 For example, it was reported that Yo!
-MTV Raps did not air that day in 1992, and, "It is unlikely that Ice Cube got 'a beep from Kim' for a booty call since the likely Kim, Ice Cube's fiancée by 1992, was eight-months pregnant at the time."
-Due to these errors, an alternative date has been calculated by one blogger, pointing to November 30, 1988.
+MTV Raps did not air that day in 1992 and that "it is unlikely that Ice Cube got 'a beep from Kim' for a booty call since the likely Kim, Ice Cube's fiancée by 1992, was eight months pregnant at the time".
+Due to these errors, an alternative date has been calculated by a blogger pointing to November 30, 1988.

-Ice Cube, however, has stated that the day described in the song never actually occurred and is made up of things that happened on a number of different days:
+Ice Cube himself stated that the lyrics are made up of things that happened on a number of different days: "It's a fictional song.
+It's basically my interpretation of what a great day would be… it's a little of this and a little of that.
+I don't think you can pinpoint the day."

-Goodyear response